casperfibaek/buteo/readme.md

 - custom orfeo-toolbox python bindings
 - ESA snap GPT python bindings and graphs

 The system is under active development and is not ready for public release.
-It is being developed by NIRAS and Aalborg University.
+It is being developed by ESA, NIRAS, and Aalborg University.

 # Dependencies